mqy/compute.cpp/sched/README.md

 The scheduler must:

 - be reliable (deadlock-free), performant, configurable, scalable.
-- be well designed on top of interfaces, the reference implementation must be able to replaced.
+- be well designed on top of interfaces, the reference implementation must be able to be easily replaced.
 - be able to support cross-graph computing.
 - be able to support hybrid CPU-GPU computing.